-- i.
-All bike racks must: - a).
+- All bike racks must: - a).
 Be a fixed-in-place stand that is securely anchored to the ground; - b).
-Provide support to the bicycle frame, allowing it to stand upright without the use of a kickstand, and prevent the bicycle from falling over; - c).
+Provide support to the bicycle frame, allowing it to stand upright without the USE of a kickstand, and prevent the bicycle from falling over; - c).
 Be configured to provide two points of contact to allow locking of the frame and at least one wheel with a user-provided locking device; - d).
 Be constructed of materials that resist cutting, rusting, bending, or deformation; and - e).
 Be arranged in rows (with bicycles parked sideby-side) or in alignment (with bicycles parked end-to-end).

-f.
 Bicycle Lockers

-- i.
-All bicycle lockers must: - a).
+- All bicycle lockers must: - a).
 Be securely anchored to the ground; - b).
 Be configured to provide support to the bicycle, allowing it to stand upright without the use of a kick-stand, and - c).
 Be secured by means of a lockable door or, alternatively, configured internally to allow locking of the frame and at least one wheel with a user-provided locking device.

-FIGURE 11.1 (a) Bicycle Parking Spaces
+Figure 11.1.1 Bicycle Parking Spaces

-g.
 Signage

-If required bicycle parking is not visible from the street or principal entrance(s), a sign must be posted at the principal entrance(s) indicating the location of the parking.
-The D4-3 sign from the Manual on Uniform Traffic Control Devices (MUTCD) is recommended (see Figure 7.1).
+If required bicycle parking is not visible from the STREET OF PRINCIPAL ENTRANCE(s), a SIGN must be posted at the PRINCIPAL ENTRANCE(s) indicating the location of the parking.
+The D4-3 sign from the Manual on Uniform Traffic Control Devices (MUTCD) is recommended (see Figure 11.1.1).